riboviz/riboviz/docs/developer-guide.md

 The following files can be compared:

-* `.bam`: compare BAM files for equality, including:
+* `.bam`: compare sorted BAM files for equality, including:
   - Index-specific information:
     - Index statistics.
     - Number of unequal reads without coordinates.